Projects are small components of Portfolio management.

 What are the continuous costs of maintaining the software?

 Do you need to provide any training to the employees?

 If so, How much will it take for training the employees?

-Is it profitable to take the tool now?
+So, is it profitable to take the tool now?

 Most companies implement a new software package without knowing how it goes into the organizational context and culture, and then they wonder why there is resistance to its use.

 So make sure that you ask all the questions and then conduct a meeting or a survey within the company to decide whether to implement software or not?